-Very proud to have made the cover and for the portfolio feature in the March Issue of iPressphoto Magazine, next to some great artists that I admire a lot.
+Very proud to have made the cover, and for the portfolio feature in the March Issue of iPressphoto Magazine, next to some great artists I admire

 View the magazine or download the PDF version at http://issuu.com/ipressmagazine/docs/ipressphoto__4_-_en (http://www.ipressmagazine.com/) To download the English version click on the last icon below the photo.

 And here is the text published together with the feature:

 Architect and black and white fine art photographer, she lives in Athens and is fascinated by architecture, as well as photography.
 As she describes herself she is an architect who loves to photograph, and a photographer who loves architecture.
 She adores long exposures, motion blurs and everything that can make her travel to a different world.